-Ben Moore, BSc, GradCIEEM – Ecological Assistant
+Ben Moore, BSc, GradCIEEM – Ecologist

 Ben graduated from the University of East Anglia in 2015 with a BSc in Ecology and joined the team at NWS in May 2017.
 He has experience in surveying for reptiles, birds, water vole and great crested newt and bats.
 Ben also has experience in managing a range of habitats for conservation such as grassland, woodland and wetland habitats.

 Ben has experience identifying bats through the analysis of their calls and holds a Level 1 class licence for bats.